Vadruk/And_DevOps_course/les_1/readme.md

 3. The course gives the prospect of employment in an organization located in my city.
 ## What am I expecting from the course:
 1. I want to change my profession to a more relevant one.
-2. Experience gained in Devops specialization.
+2. Experience gained in DevOps specialization.
 3. Get to know the tools used in the devosp specialization.